 Red Oxx Lil Roys

-I have several of this incredibly handy bag.
-I store camera equipment in a black one, a small tire air compressor pump in a yellow (Saffron) one, my first aid survival kit in a red one, and my mechanics tools kit in a blue (Mariner) one.
 By color-coding my gear I can find it in a blink of an eye.
-A super-handy multi-use little bag with twin mesh storage pockets and a central compartment.
+Lil Roy is a super-handy multi-use little bag with twin mesh storage pockets and a central compartment.
 You’ll be amazed at how much stuff you can fit in a Lil Roy.